Vox AC30: copper panels

 Serial number 12558 B - currently in the UK

 Chassis assembled by Burndept, number 04xxx.
-Copper panel.
-Albion transformers.
-In the preamp, a mix of WIMA and Mullard mustard capacitors, the latter with date codes D3N" and "14N", respectivevly third quarter of 1963 and first quarter of 1964 for their manufacture.
+"BASS" stamped in red in the preamp.
+Copper panel; Albion transformers.
+In the preamp, a mix of WIMA and Mullard mustard capacitors, the latter with date codes D3N" and "14N", respectively third quarter of 1963 and first quarter of 1964 for their manufacture.
 The tone cut pot has the date "AL" = January 1964.
-An ink-stamped "B" in a circle ("B" for Burndept) can be seen on the preamp near the main filter cap.
+An ink-stamped "B" in a circle ("B" for Burndept) can be seen on the preamp upright near the main filter cap.
 The cabinet has dark grey textured vinyl and now double-pin corner protectors.

 Serial number 12563 N - currently in the UK